MOHIT-JANGIR/arth-task-7.1.2/README.md

 # Step 6: Create the existing partition

-## In this step first, we will create the partition /dev/sdb1 so that we can change the size of the partition.
+## We will first delete the partition having size 2 GIB

 ![Screenshot 2020-11-11 16 47 53](https://user-images.githubusercontent.com/61896468/98809779-26aa4080-2444-11eb-8430-871ac0e7a48b.png)

+# Step 7: Create that partition again with the changed size
 ![Screenshot 2020-11-11 16 48 36](https://user-images.githubusercontent.com/61896468/98809790-2a3dc780-2444-11eb-8be9-0c6899ce5611.png)

-Step 7: Create that partition again with the changed size

 As we have to resize the partition so in this step we will create the partition again but the starting sector will be the same as the previous partition.

 In my case the previous partition was started from the 2048 sector so again I will create the partition from that sector only and this time I am going to increase the size from 30GiB to 40GiB.